BradleyCodeU/bradleycodeu.github.io/_aicc/u01generativeart/u01randommusic/instructions.md

 Your project MUST generate a short sequence of sounds or notes each time the program runs (or refreshes).

+Your project MUST be able to play 7 or more different sounds or notes.

 The goal is to create music that sounds different each time, but still has some structure.

 Your project MUST have at least **3 random elements**.
 For example…